What is “Ozempic Face”? Your Complete Guide to Keeping Your Glow-Up Graceful

 This distinction matters because the solutions are different.
 Volume loss is addressed with fillers, biostimulators, and structural treatments.
 Skin quality decline is addressed with peels, microneedling, hydration-focused actives, and barrier repair.
 Most people need both — layered, sequenced, with intention.
 The good news is that both respond well to treatment.
 The not-great news is that treating only one path leaves the other unresolved.
 Most people feel the gap — and it’s worth addressing both.

-Who Gets It — and Why Speed Is the Real Variable
+Who Gets It — and Why Speed Matters

 Anyone who loses weight rapidly can develop these changes — not just GLP-1 users.
 Bariatric surgery patients, people following very-low-calorie diets, or anyone who drops a significant percentage of body weight quickly can see the same pattern.
 The term became associated with Ozempic and Wegovy because those medications became so widely used, and because they can drive substantial loss in a compressed timeframe.
 The face is particularly vulnerable: facial fat is metabolically active and tends to be recruited early in the fat-loss cascade.
 Older adults feel it more acutely because skin elasticity is already reduced and the cushion is thinner to begin with.